ikuhamada/state-hands-on/CMD/CMD46/Beginner/openmxviewer.rst

    :scale: 25%
    :align: center

-Download your trajectory file, say, ``traj.xyz`` to your local computer, and then drag and drop your trajectory file as suggested in the web page (see below):
+Download your trajectory file, say, `traj.xyz <./traj.xyz>`_ to your local computer, and then drag and drop your trajectory file as suggested in the web page (see below):

 .. image:: ../../../img/dtomxwp.png
    :scale: 65%